Mickaelmichel/Mickaelmichel/README.md

 ### Hey, welcome!
 It's Mickael
-#### I am a Finance dude with a keen interest in new technology, especially blockchain.
+#### I am the Finance guy with a keen interest in new technology, especially blockchain.

 ![mickaelmichelbanner](http://clipart-library.com/new_gallery/35-358407_black-banner-png.png)